gaehlerm/SoftwareEngineering/README.md

 ### Helper functions

 A test is also a programming object.
-Accordingly, it has to follow the basic rules, for example the single responsibility principle.
+Accordingly, it has to follow the basic rules, for example the SRP.
 Each test has exactly one purpose.
 It tests exactly one function.
 Testing many functions inside a single test is bad practice.
 Write helper functions for the setup of a test and then writing an additional test case will be simple.
-You may even use copy paste in tests!
+You may even use copy paste in tests if it makes it more readable!
 Having many smaller tests forces you to structure them better and improves the overall overview.

 //make an example how the test can look much smoother with helper functions

 ### Test body

 // what to write here?
 Are there some best practices?
+Make some examples.

 ## Problematic tests